Mackenzie Ziegler

 In addition to Dance Moms, Ziegler has appeared on other television series, including the sitcom Nicky, Ricky, Dicky & Dawn (2015 and 2017).
 From 2018 to 2020, she starred in the Brat TV high school drama series Total Eclipse.
-She also competed on Dancing with the Stars: Juniors and starred as Dorothy in a holiday stage pantomime adaptation, The Wonderful Winter of Oz, in Pasadena, California.
+In 2018 she also competed on Dancing with the Stars: Juniors and starred as Dorothy in a holiday stage pantomime adaptation, The Wonderful Winter of Oz, in Pasadena, California.

-As of February 2022, Ziegler has accumulated more than 14 million Instagram followers, 22 million TikTok followers, 3 million YouTube subscribers, and one million Twitter followers.
+As of February 2022, Ziegler had accumulated more than 14 million Instagram followers, 23 million TikTok followers, 3 million YouTube subscribers, and one million Twitter followers.

 Early life

 Ziegler was born in Pittsburgh, Pennsylvania, to Melissa Ziegler-Gisoni and Kurt Ziegler and grew up in Murrysville, Pennsylvania.
 She is of Polish, Italian and German descent.
 Her parents divorced when she was 6 years old after a 2009 bankruptcy.
 Her mother remarried Greg Gisoni in 2013.
 Ziegler has an older sister, Maddie, who is also a dancer and actress, as well as two older paternal half-brothers, Ryan and Tyler, and two older step-siblings, Matthew and Michelle.
 She began dancing at the Abby Lee Dance Company in Pittsburgh at the age of two.
 With that company, she won titles in dance competitions.
 Ziegler was homeschooled.

-Since August 2020, Ziegler has been dating Tacoda Dubbs.
+From August 2020 until at least May 2023, Ziegler dated Tacoda Dubbs.

 Career

 2011–2016: Dance Moms and Mack Z

 Ziegler first appeared on television in 2011 on Lifetime's reality dance show Dance Moms, alongside her mother and sister.
 In 2016, the Zieglers left the show after six seasons to pursue other projects.
 Ziegler also appeared on Dance Moms sister shows Abby's Ultimate Dance Competition and Abby's Studio Rescue.

 In 2014, Ziegler released her debut album titled Mack Z, which she also used as a stage name for singing appearances.
 The album peaked at #1 on the iTunes pop charts, as well as #7 on iTunes' albums sales chart across all genres.
 The music video for the album's lead single, "Girl Party", also reached #1 on the iTunes pop chart.
-The video of the single has been viewed more than 80 million times.
+The video of the single has been viewed more than 85 million times.
 Later that year, her videos for "Shine" and "Christmas All Year Long" premiered.
 She continued to release singles and videos as Mack Z in 2015 and 2016.
 In 2014, Ziegler and her sister released a limited edition fashion line, The Maddie & Mackenzie Collection, through Mod Angel.

 In 2015, Ziegler made her acting debut on Nickelodeon's sitcom Nicky, Ricky, Dicky & Dawn and appeared in a WowWee commercial alongside her sister.
 She returned to Nicky, Ricky, Dicky & Dawn in January 2017 in the episode "Keeping Up with the Quadashians".
 Also in 2015, she walked the Polo Ralph Lauren Runway in New York City and appeared in an ad campaign video for Glamour Magazine.